 Who are the Board members and how are they selected?

-The Board is composed of thirteen members appointed by the Governor.
+The Board is composed of (13) thirteen members and are appointed by the Governor.
 A current listing of Board members can be accessed from the homepage tab.

 How do I contact the Board?

 State Board of Examiners of Alcoholism and Drug Abuse Counselors